EdenBelouadah/edenbelouadah.github.io/content/authors/admin/_index.md

     url: https://datakalab.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Hi!
-I am Eden Belouadah, an ML Research Scientist at Datakalab.
-I have 5 years of experience working on continual learning for image classification and object detection.
-At Datakalab, I am part of the context adaptation team.
-Our goal is to compress large object detection models and deploy them on the edge.
-I previously worked on fall detection and continuous optimization.
-Currently, I am also working on Large Language Models (LLMs) and Stable Diffusions.
+bio: Eden Belouadah, ML Research Scientist at Datakalab.

 # Interests to show in About widget
-experience:
+interests:
   # - Artificial Intelligence
   # - Computer Vision
   - Continual Learning